telerik/blazor-docs/upgrade/overview.md

 1. Update the version of the `Telerik.UI.for.Blazor` package your project references.
 If you are using a trial version, the package name is `Telerik.UI.for.Blazor.Trial`.

 1. If you are using our CDN for the JS Interop file, update the version in its URL.
 It must match the version of the package itself.
-For example, if you are upgrading to the `2.0.0` version, the CDN link must be:
+For example, if you are upgrading to the `{{site.uiForBlazorLatestVersion}}` version, the CDN link must be:

     **HTML**

-        <script src="https://kendo.cdn.telerik.com/blazor/2.0.0/telerik-blazor.min.js" defer></script>
+        <script src="https://kendo.cdn.telerik.com/blazor/{{site.uiForBlazorLatestVersion}}/telerik-blazor.min.js" defer></script>

     Generally, the URL has the following format: